Academic Support

 대학원생의 학업/학습 및 논문작성에 도움을 주기 위한 프로그램입니다.

-One-on-One Academic Writing Clinic for Graduate Students (Administration Team, University College)
+One-on-One Academic Writing Clinic (Administration Team, University College)

 This program provides graduate students with individualized guidance on thesis or journal manuscript writing from PhD-level research professors in relevant fields.